RyanButler53/Total-Serialism/README.md

 - Grand Plans for 2.0
     - Export Midi files
     - Gui could be improved
-    - App should be able to be run from a pre-built and pushed docker image.
+    - Release with PyInstaller
-- No Tickets have been written (5/26/25)
+- No Tickets have been written (6/30/25)
 - Email requests to `keymckeyface@gmail.com`